Contact Me

 • Ask how changes are handled.
 These are normally addressed in writing via a "change order" or addendum to the original contract.
 Good plans and clear communication between you, your designer and your contractor will keep change orders to a minimum.

 • Ask how payment for additional work or changes will be handled.
-Sometimes unanticipated work is done on a "time and materials" basis.

 • Included in a contract will be a timetable for payments.
 Make sure you understand this timetable.
 It is the responsibility of the client to make payments as required in the contract.